 Marketing at different campuses (within the CSU and nationally) is done with a mix of in-house staff and external services.
 The mix varies campus to campus along a spectrum between doing everything in-house and doing all or nearly all with external service providers.
 In this light, the most useful comparative measure is how much in total is spent on marketing whatever the combination of staff costs and external service provider charges.
 The national approach to judging whether the marketing expenses are on-track is looking at how much in total is spent on marketing expressed as a percentage of yearly revenue.
-The national average for marketing expenditures for the education industry is 23.4% of total revenue.
+According to the 2022 CMO Survey, the national average for the education sector is 11.7% of total revenue.
 It should be noted that some of the more well-known private and for-profit institutions serving working adults spend as much as 22.3% of total revenue on marketing.

-For the Tseng College 2020/2021 marketing costs including staffing and direct expenditures was 8% of total revenue.
+For the Tseng College, in fiscal year 2021/2022, marketing costs including staffing and direct expenditures was 7.5% of total revenue.